Barcelona, Venezuela: City

 In Barcelona, where the El Morro tourism complex is located.
 An immense network of canals built to house thousands of local and international tourists in houses, condominiums, apartments and hotels.
 The complex is home to many marinas and boatyards and is a popular cruising destination for yachtsmen and sport fishing.
 The canals criss-cross the complex, affording virtually every dwelling access to the sea.
 One of the most ambitious developments within El Morro is the Maremares Resort and Spa, originally built by Daniel Camejo.
 Close to El Morro is the modern shopping center Centro Comercial Plaza Mayor, built in the colorful Dutch colonial style, similar to those found in Curaçao.

 Transport

-Generál José Antonio Anzoátegui International Airport is the principal aerodrome in this region, with connections to other states and National Capital (Caracas).
+Generál José Antonio Anzoátegui International Airport is the principal aerodrome in this region, with connections to other Venezuelan states and to the nation's capital (Caracas).
 In addition to bus services throughout the State of Anzoátegui, there are also maritime connections to the neighboring islands/islets (such as Las Chimanas, Cachicamo and Borracha) and a ferry to Margarita Island.